y-sunflower/morethemes/CONTRIBUTING.md

 git push
 ```

-- Go to your fork and click on the "Open a PR" popup
+- Go back to your fork and click on the "Open a PR" popup

 Congrats!
 Once your PR is merged, it will be part of `morethemes` and accessible via `mt.set_theme("sunglasses")`.

-It'll be available in the published version once a new released is published on PyPI.
+It'll be available once a new released is published on PyPI.